 Our departments have worked on projects that have had real-world impact.
 We have helped protect coral reef environments, developed technology to help report human right's abuses, and promoted better support for women whose babies are taken in to care.

-Protecting an oasis of biodiversity - The research carried out by our Coral Reef Research Institute helped Wakatobi Marine National Park achieve UNESCO status as an official Biosphere Reserve.
+Protecting an oasis of biodiversity - The research carried out by our Coral Reef Research Unit helped Wakatobi Marine National Park achieve UNESCO status as an official Biosphere Reserve.

 Keeping it real in a virtual world - How far can we push the limits of virtual reality?